the world's smartest travel social network

 The peak of my trip in this area is riding the ferry from Anacortes to Friday Harbor.
 In Friday Harbor after a morning ferry from Anacortes, the easiest way to see the sites is a city bus round trip on the island.
 Having been here before, I know that sightseeing from the bus is more important than spending time at a specific location – unless you get a car or a taxi it is 3 hours for the next bus in most cases and the history isn’t all that consuming.
 After seeing the sights (and wanting to pack up and move here), I grabbed lunch at Herb’s Tavern.
 This is a local landmark for draft beer and burgers, along with displays of the past on the walls.
 Come early afternoon; I am back on the ferry for the express run back to Anacortes.

-Now I am back in Anacortes for a wonderful seafood dinner at Randy’s at Pier 61.
-Sit in Randy’s at any seat to watch the ships load and the boat traffic on Guemes Channel.
-Perhaps, I should have gone to Randy’s the night before hitting Herb’s and the draft beer since I was still a little stuffed.
+Now I am back in Anacortes for dinner at Village Pizza & Wheelhouse Bar on Commercial Avenue in the old part of town.
+This is a popular place with the locals and they may give advice on the question nearly everyone asks by now - How do I move here?
+Perhaps, I should have gone for pizza the night before hitting Herb’s and the draft beer since I was still a little stuffed.

 My wife arranged for us to stay at the beautiful Heron House Bed and Breakfast in Anacortes.
 Relaxing in my suite overlooking Burrows Bay, close to Anacortes, in the photo you can see my whiskey glass on the table.
 In my youth, I once anchored a survey ship in this bay and the memories are flowing.
 This gives the view from the Heron House, but not the comfortable high-end furnishings of this near perfect B & B.